 And finally, some types of milk are illegal (unpasteurized), and that always adds a fun element of mystique to a subject, yes?

 I tried to help you egg labels a few weeks ago as part of the Go Local!
-Challenge, and I hope some of you have found a local source for well-raised eggs (or appreciated what you already had).
+Challenge (link no longer available), and I hope some of you have found a local source for well-raised eggs (or appreciated what you already had).
 Today, the many faces of milk.
 Here are the terms we’re going to have to shuffle through: